e-mission/e-mission-upc-aggregator/README.md

   * Metrics: A service that replaces the metrics endpoint in the `cfc_webapp.py` of the e-mission server.
   * Count: A service that performs example count queries based on location and date.

-Both Pipeline and Metrics are derived from the base e-mission server and are unoptimized.
+The Pipeline, Metrics, and Count services are derived from the base e-mission server and are unoptimized.
 If there is a significant reason to do so, I can work on removing the unnecessary files, but this could be a timeconsuming or tedious process.
 There is also the question of how to update e-mission server components upon which the service relies, which is why I maintain the same code structure, with only two modified files: `emission/net/api/cfc_webapp.py` and `emission/core/get_database.py`.

 ### `client_scripts/`